 What is responsible gambling?

 Today you can bet anywhere, anytime, on just about anything.
 With opportunities to gamble increasing, and advertising enticing us to gamble more frequently, spreading the word about how to gamble without harm, is becoming more important than ever.
-Responsible gambling is about both the individual who gambles and the wider community.
+Responsible gambling is about the individual who gambles and the wider community.

 Behavioural indicators of responsible gambling consumption